matteopilz/OpenMS-website/content/en/install.md

 ---
-title: Installing NumPy
+title: Installing openms
 sidebar: false
 ---

-The only prerequisite for installing NumPy is Python itself.
-If you don't have Python yet and want the simplest way to get started, we recommend you use the [Anaconda Distribution](https://www.anaconda.com/distribution) - it includes Python, NumPy, and many other commonly used packages for scientific computing and data science.
+The only prerequisite for installing openms is Python itself.
+If you don't have Python yet and want the simplest way to get started, we recommend you use the [Anaconda Distribution](https://www.anaconda.com/distribution) - it includes Python, openms, and many other commonly used packages for scientific computing and data science.

-NumPy can be installed with `conda`, with `pip`, with a package manager on macOS and Linux, or [from source](https://numpy.org/devdocs/user/building.html).
+openms can be installed with `conda`, with `pip`, with a package manager on macOS and Linux, or [from source](https://openms.org/devdocs/user/building.html).
-For more detailed instructions, consult our [Python and NumPy installation guide](#python-numpy-install-guide) below.
+For more detailed instructions, consult our [Python and openms installation guide](#python-openms-install-guide) below.

 **CONDA**

-If you use `conda`, you can install NumPy from the `defaults` or `conda-forge`
+If you use `conda`, you can install openms from the `defaults` or `conda-forge`
 channels:

 ```bash